A Dog of Flanders (1999 film): Plot

-Impoverished and alone, fine artist Mary Daas (Deborah Pollitt) braves a blizzard with her toddler son, Nello, to reach the remote forest home of her father Jehaan Daas (Jack Warden).
+Impoverished and alone, fine artist Mary Daas braves a blizzard with her toddler son, Nello, to reach the remote forest home of her father Jehaan Daas.
 The journey has brought Mary close to death.
 Mary asks Jehaan to promise to care for Nello after she is gone.
 Jehaan keeps the promise, helping his grandson to become an intelligent and sensitive young man.

-As the two live a very poor existence, Nello (Jesse James) and Jehaan make ends meet delivering milk to the nearby city of Antwerp, where they are welcomed and respected by the community.
+As the two live a very poor existence, Nello and Jehaan make ends meet delivering milk to the nearby city of Antwerp, where they are welcomed and respected by the community.
 One afternoon on their way home, they encounter a Bouvier des Flandres dog beaten and left for dead in the woods.
 Taking him home, Jehaan and Nello nurse the dog back to health, with Nello naming him Patrasche; the boy and his new friend are inseparable thereon.
 With Jehaan's guidance, Nello hones his skill as an artist with Patrasche as his subject; his artwork comes to closely resemble that of his mother.

-Nello soon introduces Patrasche to his lifelong companion and artistic muse Aloise (Madylin Sweeten), daughter of the local mill owner Nicholas Cogez (Steven Hartley).
-Meanwhile, Nello and Jehaan struggle to appease their wicked, heartless landlord Stephens (Andrew Bicknell).
-Despite this plight, Nello sets his hopes on winning a famous art contest to gain respect from the art world.
-Aloise wholly supports her friend in this endeavor, as does the gregarious local blacksmith William (Bruce McGill).
-Nello gains a mentor when he meets artist Michel La Grande (Jon Voight) by the statue of Peter Paul Rubens outside the Cathedral of Our Lady.
+Nello soon introduces Patrasche to his lifelong companion and artistic muse Aloise, daughter of the local mill owner Nicholas Cogez.
+Meanwhile, Nello and Jehaan struggle to appease their wicked, heartless landlord Stephens.
+Nello gains a mentor when he meets artist Michel La Grande by the statue of Peter Paul Rubens outside the Cathedral of Our Lady.
 After defending the boy against Patrasche's vagrant first owner, Michel brings him into his study and begins his tutelage, though he leaves for business in Rome soon afterward.

-As the years pass, Nello (Jeremy James Kissner) stays close with Aloise (Farren Monet Daniels) and they become engaged during their visit to a gypsy circus.
-Nicholas, disapproving of the match, forbids Nello from ever seeing Aloise again, despite protestation from his wife Anna (Cheryl Ladd).
+As the years pass, Nello stays close with Aloise.
+Nicholas, disapproving of the match, forbids Nello from ever seeing Aloise again, despite protestation from his wife Anna.
 Nello finds some comfort in Michel, who has returned from Rome to help his pupil continue his education.
+Despite his plight, Nello sets his hopes on winning a famous art contest to gain respect from the art world.
+Aloise wholly supports her friend in this endeavor, as does the gregarious local blacksmith William.